rishisareen/rishisareen-old.github.io/_posts/2019-04-07-beetroot-smoothie.markdown

 ---
 layout: post
-title: "Beetroot Smoothie"
+title: "Recipe - Pre-Workout - Beetroot Smoothie"
 date: 2019-04-07 00:57:36 -0400
 comments: true
-categories: recipes
+categories:
+- Recipes
 ---

 <!--more-->
 "Simple, Delicious and Healthy Smoothie.
 Should be taken empty stomach in the morning.
-It is also an excellant pre-workout drink."
+It is very rich in anti-oxidants and also an excellant pre-workout drink."

-## Ingredients: ######
+## Ingredients:

 * 2 Beetroot
 * 1 Amla